Budapestby VisitCity Guides

 Free Walking Tours

-Numerous operators offer "free" walking tours based on a tip system.
-These tours cover areas like Central Pest, the Buda Castle District, and the Jewish Quarter, providing excellent orientation and historical context.
-While advertised as free, a tip of €5-10 per person is appropriate.
+Lots of companies run "free" walking tours based on tips.
+These tours cover areas like Central Pest, the Buda Castle District, and the Jewish Quarter, giving you great orientation and historical background.
+While they're advertised as free, a tip of €5-10 per person is appropriate.

 Hidden Gems & Offbeat Adventures